Canva x HeyGen | Create AI Avatar videos from designs

 Connect your HeyGen account

 Click Connect when prompted.
 A sign-in window will appear.
-Log in with your HeyGen account to authorise the integration.
+Log in with your HeyGen account to authorize the integration.
 Once linked, your custom avatars, voices, and credits are all available directly inside Canva.

 Add your avatar and script